 - The effect of the dealing on the original work (Does the use compete with the market of the original work?)

 It is not necessary that your use satisfy every one of these factors in order to be fair, and no one factor is determinative by itself.
 In assessing whether your use is fair, a court would look at the factors as a whole to determine if, on balance, your use is fair.

 If, having taken into account these considerations, the use can be characterized as ‘fair’ and it was for the purpose of research, private study, education, satire, parody, criticism, review or news reporting, then it will fall within the fair dealing exception and will not require permission from the copyright owner.
-In addition, if your purpose is criticism, review or news reporting you must also mention the source and author of the work for it to be fair dealing.
+In addition, if your purpose is criticism, review or news reporting you must also mention the source and author of the work.
 For further clarity and additional information about limits on the amount and nature of copying permitted under fair dealing in certain contexts, please see the Application of Fair Dealing under Policy R30.04.
-The application of these limits to teaching at SFU is outlined in the left column of the Copyright Infographic.
+The application of these limits to teaching at SFU is outlined in the top section of the Copyright Infographic.

 Please note as well; it is important to distinguish "fair dealing" from "fair use."
 The fair use exception in U.S. copyright law is NOT the equivalent of fair dealing in Canadian law.
 The wording of the two exceptions is different.
 It is important to make sure that you consider the Canadian law and are not relying on U.S. information, which has no jurisdiction in Canada.